U.S. Department of State Seal

 Eastern DRC Region and the Three Kasai Provinces – Level 4: Do Not Travel

-Violent crime, such as murder, rape, kidnapping, and pillaging, continue throughout South Kivu, Tanganyika, Haut Lomami, and three Kasai provinces of Kasai Oriental, Kasai Central, and Kasai.
+Violent crime, such as murder, rape, kidnapping, and pillaging, continue throughout South Kivu, Tanganyika, Haut Lomami, Bas-Uele, and Haut-Uele and three Kasai provinces of Kasai Oriental, Kasai Central, and Kasai.
 Road travelers are frequently targeted for ambush, armed robbery, and kidnapping.

-Demonstrations and large gatherings can occur throughout these regions, especially in urban areas.
-Mobs can form rapidly and turn violent, posing a threat to bystanders.
+Demonstrations and large gatherings can occur throughout these regions, especially in urban areas, and escalate to violence.
+Extrajudicial mobs can form rapidly and turn violent, posing a threat to humanitarian aid workers and other personnel operating in the area.

 Armed groups, individuals, and military forces routinely clash with each other.
 Civilians are frequently targeted in attacks.

-The U.S. government is unable to provide emergency consular services to U.S. citizens in eastern DRC and these provinces, as travel of U.S. government employees under the U.S. Embassy (Chief of Mission) security responsibility to these regions is restricted.
+The U.S. government is unable to provide emergency consular services to U.S. citizens in eastern DRC and these provinces, as U.S. government travel to these regions is restricted.

 Visit our website for Travel to High-Risk Areas.